iltuoconsulenteit/DocCropper/README.md

 DocCropper can extract text from processed images using [Tesseract OCR](https://github.com/tesseract-ocr/tesseract).
 Install Tesseract separately and ensure it is on your system path.
 The OCR step uses the interface language selected in DocCropper.

 Use the **Extract Text** button after processing images to retrieve the recognized text.

-### Optional Scanner Support

-Scanning documents requires the `pyinsane2` library.
-Because this package needs native build tools on Windows, it is not installed by default.
-Run `install/install_scanner_addon.sh` on Linux or macOS to enable scanning.
-Windows users can run `install/install_scanner_tools.bat` followed by `install/install_scanner_addon.bat` if they wish to compile the dependency.
-When the add-on is missing, the **Scan Document** button is hidden and the `/scan/` endpoint returns `501`.

 ## Credits